-Figure 19 shows an analog I/O board based on the AD7868.
-The corresponding printed circuit board (PCB) layout and silkscreen are shown in Figures 21 to 23.
+Figure 19 shows an analog I/O board based on the AD7869.
+The corresponding printed circuit (PC) board layout and silkscreen are shown in Figures 21 to 23.

-The analog input to the AD7868 is buffered with an AD711 op amp.
-There is a component grid provided near the analog input on the PCB which may be used for an antialiasing filter for the ADC or a reconstruction filter for the DAC or any other conditioning circuitry.
+The analog input to the AD7869 is buffered with an AD711 op amp.
+There is a component grid provided near the analog input on the PC board that may be used for an antialiasing filter for the ADC or a reconstruction filter for the DAC or any other conditioning circuitry.
 To facilitate this option, there are two wire links (labeled LK1 and LK2) required on the analog input and output tracks.

-The board contains a SHA circuit which can be used on the output of the AD7868 DAC to extend the very good performance of the part over a wider frequency range.
-The increased performance from the SHA can be seen in Figures 14 and 15 of this data sheet.
-A wire link (labeled LK3) connects the board output to either the SHA output or directly to the AD7868 DAC output.
+The board contains a SHA circuit that can be used on the output of the AD7869 DAC to extend the very good performance of the part over a wider frequency range.
+The increased performance from the SHA can be seen from Figures 14 and 15 of this data sheet.
+A wire link (labeled LK3) connects the board output to either the SHA output or directly to the AD7869 DAC output .

-There are three \overline{LDAC} link options on the board; \overline{LDAC} can be driven from an external source independent of \overline{CONVST} , \overline{LDAC} can be tied to \overline{CONVST} or \overline{LDAC} can be tied to \overline{GND} .
-Choosing the latter option of tying \overline{LDAC} to \overline{GND} disables the SHA operation, and places the SHA permanently in the track mode.
+There are three $\overline{LDAC}$ link options on the board; $\overline{LDAC}$ can be driven from an external source independent of $\overline{CONVST}$ , $\overline{LDAC}$ can be tied to $\overline{CONVST}$ or $\overline{LDAC}$ can be tied to $\overline{GND}$ .
+Choosing the latter option disables the SHA operation and places the SHA permanently in the track mode.

 Microprocessor connections to the board are made by a 9-way D-type connector.
 The pinout is shown in Figure 20.
 The ADC's digital outputs are buffered with 74HC4050s.
 These buffers provide a higher current output capability for high capacitance loads or cables.
-Normally, these buffers are not required as the AD7868 will be sitting on the same board as the processor.
+Normally, these buffers are not required as the AD7869 will be sitting on the same board as the processor.